jadecobra/python_tdd_exercises/CLASSES.md

         pass
     ```
     the terminal still shows passing tests
-- let us try the same thing with the `Girl` class. update the definition to inherit from the `Human` class
+- let us try the same thing with the `Girl` class and update its definition to inherit from the `Human` class
     ```python
     class Girl(Human):
         ...
     ```
     the terminal shows passing tests
-- remove the `sex` attribute and the terminal shows an [AssertionError](./04_ASSERTION_ERROR.md)
+- remove the `sex` attribute and the terminal shows an [AssertionError](./ASSERTION_ERROR.md)
 - update the `Human` class to set the `sex` attribute in the initializer instead of at the class level
     ```python
     class Human(object):